willjhliang/notes/Data Structures and Algorithms/Data Structures/🗻 Heap.md

+# Minimum Value Problem
+Maintain a set that support quick insertions and minimum-value retrievals.

 # Theory
 Maintain binary tree where the current node’s value is smaller than its child node’s value.
 This allows for quick minimum pops and insertion.